Ke057/Week4/README.md

 3.  **Gaussian Mixture Model (GMM)**:
 The GMM is initialized using GaussianMixture from sklearn.mixture.
 Unlike K-Means, GMM is a distribution-based model that assumes all data points are generated from a mixture of a finite number of Gaussian distributions with unknown parameters.
 The model is fit (gmm.fit) to the cleaned data matrix, and cluster labels are predicted (gmm.predict) based on the underlying probability density.
 ##Result
+The resulting clusters of functions can then be extracted and plotted using plt from matplotlib.pyplot.
+The echos (or functions) in the sea ice cluster are been labelled '0' and the lead echos are labelled '1'.
+## Result
+### 1. Waveform Classification
+The unsupervised models categorized the waveforms into two distinct groups.
+To validate these results, the mean and standard deviation of the echoes for each class were plotted:
+* **Lead Cluster (Specular Echoes)**:
+Characterized by a very high, narrow peak with high power (reaching ~300,000 units).
+These represent calm, highly reflective open water between ice floes.
+* **Sea Ice Cluster (Diffuse Echoes)**:
+Characterized by much lower peak power (below 7,000 units) and a wider, more complex return signal.
+This scattering is typical of rougher, snow-covered sea ice.
+### 2. Waveform Alignment and Distribution

+To further analyze the consistency of the classification, we performed **Waveform Alignment** using cross-correlation to center the peaks of all echoes within each cluster.

+* **Combined Aligned Echoes**: The alignment process reveals a sharp, consolidated peak for the entire dataset.
+This confirms that the dominant return signal is consistently captured across observations once the timing offsets are removed.
+* **Cluster Consistency**:
+    * **Lead Cluster**: Shows highly uniform, near-identical specular peaks when aligned.
+This uniformity indicates a very stable and flat reflecting surface (open water).
+    * **Sea Ice Cluster**: Exhibits significant variability even after alignment.
+The "noisy" tails and varying widths reflect the diverse topography, snow cover, and surface roughness of sea ice.